-To provide such assistance, it is obvious that it has to be based on particular knowledge of the unique child.
+To provide such assistance, it must be based on particular knowledge of the unique child.
 The orthopedagogue must have insight into the distorted meanings attributed to life contents by the child restrained in becoming adult; indeed, the orthopedagogue must explore the experiential world of such a child, which involves familiarity with the real course of his/her becoming adult, and knowledge about what is at the basis of his/her inadequate becoming adult.